-How to Connect Website to WebSite Uptime Monitoring by CleanTalk
+How to Use Website Uptime Monitoring by CleanTalk

-3. Enter the website's URL (you can add multiple entries separated by commas or by newline) and select options.
+3. Enter the website's URL (you can add multiple entries separated by commas or by new lines) and select the options you want

 1. Website's URL

-3. Website check interval.
-You can choose the period for test requests to your website
+3. Website check interval — You can choose the time period for the test requests needed for checking your website

 4. After your website has been added you'll see information about its status:

-4. Duration — time since last HTTP status was changed
+5.2 Duration — how much time has passed since the last change of the HTTP status

-5. Last check time — last check time
+6. Last check time — when the website was checked the last time

-Click the link "Analytics" to see detailed monitoring of your website:
+Click the link "Analytics" to see the monitoring details of your website:

-You can choose which period analytics will be displayed for (1 day, 7 days or custom dates).
+You can choose which time periods the analytics tool will be displayed for (1 day, 7 days or custom dates).
+Also, you can download the graph in PNG format.

-At this chart you can see a page load time of your website from 3 different geographical points:
+On this chart you can see the page load time of your website from four different geographical points:

 - US West